Akshat-Singh-Kshatriya/walmart-sales-forecasting/README.md

-# Retail Demand Forecasting & Inventory Optimization
+# Retail Demand Forecasting & Inventory Optimization: Walmart

-## Executive Summary
 This project develops a robust time-series forecasting pipeline to predict weekly retail sales, aiming to optimize inventory management and recover lost margins from stockouts and excess holding costs.
 By moving from classical statistical methods to advanced machine learning ensembles, the project demonstrates a quantifiable impact on the bottom line.

 **Key Achievements:**